Mechanical properties of the proton from a deformed AdS holographic model: Pressure, Shear, and Energy Distributions

 Pressure and shear distributions in the system can be probed by Fourier transforming $D(q^2)$ to position space

 This is because these distributions can be formulated in terms of $\Tilde{D}(r)$ according to \cite{Polyakov:2018zvc}

 with $m=M_p$ the proton mass.
-For numerical convenience, instead of using the numerical result for $D(q^2)_\text{norm}$, we use a dipole approximation to it, which is well behaved when computing its Fourier transform.
+For numerical convenience, instead of using the numerical result for $D(q^2)_\text{norm}$, we use a dipole approximation of it, which is well behaved when computing its Fourier transform.
 We consider

-where $D_0$ and $\Lambda$ are free parameters.
-A very good fit to our numerical result $D(q^2)_\text{norm}$ is found with $D_0=-1.196$ and $\Lambda=1.165\,\text{GeV}$.
+where $D_0$ and $\mathcal{E}$ are free parameters.
+A very good fit to our numerical result $D(q^2)_\text{norm}$ is found with $D_0=-0.556$ and $\mathcal{E}=1.184\,\text{GeV}$.
 The pressure and shear distributions are shown by Figures \ref{Fig:Pressure} and \ref{Fig:Shear}.

 One can also obtain the mechanical radius associated to those distributions, given by \cite{Polyakov:2018zvc}

 These results are comparable with experimental results in \cite{Burkert:2018bqq} and lattice QCD ones, as in \cite{Shanahan:2018nnv}.